Automattic/wp-calypso/client/extensions/woocommerce/app/promotions/fields/README.md

 ## PercentField

-Displays a numeric input that constraints the value from 0 to 100.
+Displays a numeric input that constrains the value from 0 to 100.

 ## Props